If you are planning to carry out excavation or filling on your property you may likely to need a resource consent.

 Resource consent is required from Council for alterations to, or demolition of heritage items in the Christchurch City or Banks Peninsula District Plans.

-Relocating an existing building to a new site within the city in most cases, will require resource consent.
+Relocating an existing building to a new site within the city may require a resource consent if the property is in a character area overlay.

 The rules around the placement of signs can be complex and various consents and permits may be necessary.

 Trees are a major part of the city’s character and amenity.
-There are city plan rules to protect a number of the city’s most significant trees.
+There are District Plan rules to protect a number of the city’s most significant trees.

 Various Resource Management Act rules and processes have been streamlined for businesses and residents relocating to temporary accommodation.